rwxrob/awesome-go/README.md

 # My Personal "Awesome" Go List

 🎉 Just learning Go?
-Never coded before?
 Welcome to the party!
 Here's what I recommend most people do to learn it well.
+Note that there are currently no good resources for first learning how to program at all.
+These all assume you know what a "loop" is, for example.
+(I'd like to change that myself eventually.)

-1. [Tour of Go][1] (no setup, get coding, okay not to finish)
+1. [Go by Example][12] and possibly [Tour of Go][1]
 2. [How to Write Go Code][3]
 3. [Effective go][4] (to understand why)
 4. Start a project of your own, doesn’t matter how big or small